chrisnoonan98675/site/xl-testview/how-to/create-a-custom-test-results-parser.markdown

 	events = do_something_with_files(files)
 	resultHolder.result = events

+#### XUnit variants
+XUnit is a loose format for test results used by a lot of tools.
+XL TestView offers several utilities to help parsing these variants.

+The `parser.xunit` Python module contains useful functions for processing functional test tool results and ensuring that test results are structured in a way that XL TestView accepts.
+For example, `parse_last_modified` takes a list of files and extracts the timestamp from `xunit` test result files.

 If you need to deviate from the default `parser.xunit` behavior, you can provide functions as parameters.
 This differs for each function.
 For example, in `xunit.py`: